BreakEven+™ • Estimation Stack • FALIB®

 Direct Rate Before $28.79

-Average direct hourly labor rate before burden and fringe loading.
+Average direct hourly labor rate before burden and fringe.

 Direct Rate After $36.11